IN JANUARY I wrote about becoming a participant on the Journey of Hope pilgrimage of training in

 - The need to challenge stereotypes and find empathy and generosity for the ‘other’.

 I also incorporated into the liturgy elements of evening prayer from Coventry Cathedral, the Corrymeela Prayer For Courage, the 1975 Roman Missal Eucharistic Prayer 2 for Reconciliation, and National Coming Out Day materials from the Human Rights Campaign.
-Weaving together resources from different parts of my experience was a source of reconciliation for me – for example, using a Catholic Eucharistic Prayer at an Open Table communion service was a legacy of my training for priesthood in my twenties.
-You can download a PDF of the full liturgy here.
+Weaving together resources from different parts of my experience was a source of reconciliation for me – for example, the inspiration for using a Catholic Eucharistic Prayer at an Open Table communion service was a legacy of my training for priesthood in my twenties.
+Download a PDF of the liturgy here.

 The centrepiece of the worship space was the Tree of Peace, Reconciliation and Activism, providing a creative focus through which to demonstrate the process needed to enable positive peace-making, reconciliation and activism.
 In the place of the tradition confession in the liturgy, I invited people to come forward and place a stone at the foot of the tree to represent what has caused them to stumble on the journey toward peace and reconciliation, especially around faith, gender and sexuality.
 I explained that the stone could also be a symbol of the sh*t they have gone through, which has enabled the tree to grow.
 I invited them to take a green leaf from the tree to represent what has helped them grow.
 Meanwhile music played: